Islam: Prophets

 Prophets (Arabic: أنبياء) are believed to have been chosen by God to preach a divine message.
 Some of these prophets additionally deliver a new book and are called "messengers" (رسول).
 Muslims believe prophets are human and not divine.
 All of the prophets are said to have preached the same basic message of Islam – submission to the will of God – to various nations in the past, and this is said to account for many similarities among religions.
-The Quran recounts the names of numerous figures considered prophets in Islam, including Adam, Noah, Abraham, Moses, David in Islam and Jesus, among others.
+The Quran recounts the names of numerous figures considered prophets in Islam, including Adam, Noah, Abraham, Moses, David and Jesus, among others.
 The stories associated with the prophets beyond the Quranic accounts are collected and explored in the Qisas al-Anbiya (Stories of the Prophets).

 Muslims believe that God sent Muhammad as the final prophet ("Seal of the prophets") to convey the completed message of Islam.
 In Islam, the "normative" example of Muhammad's life is called the sunnah (literally "trodden path").
 Muslims are encouraged to emulate Muhammad's moral behaviors in their daily lives, and the sunnah is seen as crucial to guiding interpretation of the Quran.
 This example is preserved in traditions known as hadith, which are accounts of his words, actions, and personal characteristics.
 Hadith Qudsi is a sub-category of hadith, regarded as God's verbatim words quoted by Muhammad that are not part of the Quran.
 A hadith involves two elements: a chain of narrators, called sanad, and the actual wording, called matn.
 There are various methodologies to classify the authenticity of hadiths, with the commonly used grading scale being "authentic" or "correct" (صحيح); "good" (حسن); or "weak" (ضعيف), among others.
-The Kutub al-Sittah are a collection of six books, regarded as the most authentic reports in Sunni Islam.
+The Six Books are a collection of six books, regarded as the most authentic reports in Sunni Islam.
 Among them is Sahih al-Bukhari, often considered by Sunnis to be one of the most authentic sources after the Quran.
-Another well-known source of hadiths is known as The Four Books, which Shias consider as the most authentic hadith reference.
+Another well-known source of hadiths are The Four Books, which Shias consider as the most authentic hadith reference.
+Among them is Kitab al-Kafi, the most important and authoritative hadith collection in Shia Islam.